How Many Landing Pages Do I Need On My Website? (Updated 2021)

 Studies have shown that business websites with 10-15 landing pages tend to increase conversions by 55% over business websites with less than 10 landing pages.
 And those with more than 40 landing pages increase conversions by over 500%.

-Do you have the right number for your website?
-Or are you missing out?
+Do you have the right number of landing pages for your website?
+Or are your marketing campaigns missing out because of your landing page count?

-Here’s why you need more landing pages and five ways to make them work for you.
+Here’s why you need more landing pages, as well as eight ways to make them work for you.

 1. More Conversion Opportunities